 There are a few towns that lie on the outskirts of Colorado Springs, close enough to make them feel like part of the city.
 The following towns are all still located in El Paso County, within a relatively short drive to downtown Colorado Springs.
-One suburban gem not listed below is “the city above the clouds.”
-Situated a tad far outside of the city at 30 minutes, Woodland Park is one of the best retirement towns in the state.

 Here are a few nearby neighborhoods of Colorado Springs, outside the city limits:

 Security, Fountain, and Ft.
 Carson are not technically a part of Colorado Springs proper, but many of those who live in these areas are just trying to avoid the rising home prices or are only going to be staying in the area for as long as they are stationed.